Judiciary of Pakistan: Federal Shariat Court of Pakistan

-The Federal Shariat Court of Pakistan was established in 1980 to scrutinize all Pakistani laws and determine if they conform to Islamic values "as laid down in the Quran and the Sunnah".
+The Federal Shariat Court of Pakistan is a constitutional Islamic religious court, established in 1980 to scrutinise all Pakistani laws and determine if they conform to Islamic values "as laid down in the Quran and the Sunnah".
 If a law is found to be 'repugnant', the Court notifies the relevant government, specifying the reasons for its decision.
-The court also has appellate jurisdiction over penalties (hudud) arising under Islamic law, although these decisions can be reviewed by the Shariat Appellate Bench of the Supreme Court.
+The court also has appellate jurisdiction over penalties (hudud) arising out of Islamic law, although these decisions can be reviewed by the Shariat Appellate Bench of the Supreme Court.
 The decisions of the court are binding on the high courts as well as the subordinate judiciary.
 The court appoints its own staff and frames its own rules of procedure.

 The court consists of eight Muslim judges, appointed by the President of Pakistan, on the advice of a judicial committee of the chief justices of the Supreme Court and the Federal Shariat Court.
 The committee chooses from amongst serving or retired judges of the Supreme Court or the high courts or from amongst persons possessing the qualifications of judges of a high court.
-Of the eight judges, three are required to be Islamic Scholars/Ulema well versed in Islamic law.
+Of the eight judges, three are required to be Islamic scholars/Ulema qualified in Islamic law.
 The judges serve terms of three years, subject to extension by the President.
-The current Chief Justice of the Federal Shariat Court is Justice Sheikh Najam ul Hasan.
+The current Chief Justice of the Federal Shariat Court is Justice Iqbal Hameed Ur Rehman.